mehmetka/notebook/docs/general/supernatural.md

 tags: [brutalwill, daddy_issues, leylailemecnun, marasdeprem2023, supernatural]
 ---

+what's the plan exactly?
+don't die.

+do i have to use my mom voice?

+i lead the worst existence you can imagine and then i found you.

+> Supernatural 7.12 (2023-09-25 22:20:52)
+> #supernatural

+--

+or something bad's happened already

+Found the right door obviously
+How did you find it?
+Simple, i went deep
+Deep. like old?
+No, deep like, crap you do not want to think about so you bury it, you shove other crap over it and you dont go there, ever.

+Way out was through your worst memory

+You did what you had to do.
+This is where you learn that they pretty much never say thanks when you save them.

+You got the only genetic case of bullt-in-the-brain i've ever seen.

+everything else melted by that bullet, gone.

+last memory huh? glad i saved the best for last.

+> Supernatural 7.10 (2023-09-25 14:11:25)
+> #supernatural

+--

+You die before me, and i'll kill you.

+> Supernatural 7.9 (2023-09-24 23:57:59)
+> #supernatural

+--

+if you want somebody to love you for you, maybe you dont drug them

+Blueberry vodka. the answer to all life's problems.

+And you're?
+Well i'm sure you have a wonderful personality, dear.

+I only have one rule. make a deal, keep it.
+There's a reason we dont call our chits in early.
+Consumer confidence.
+This isn't wall street, this is hell. we have a little something called integrity.
+If this gets out, who will deal with us?

+> Supernatural 7.8 (2023-09-24 22:36:41)
+> #supernatural

+--

+how are my two favorite meatsicles?
+is he still sucking air?

+very frequent non-schedule schedule

+> Supernatural 7.6 (2023-09-24 00:21:47)
+> #supernatural

+--

+Do you know what this means? ...
+It means you two gotta get the hell out of Dodge.
+This guy hones in on people that feel guilty.
+Who does that sound like to you?

+So why would you feel guilty about not predicting the future?

+> Supernatural 7.4 (2023-09-23 15:03:58)
+> #supernatural

+--

+I've had the same job for the last six years.
+I have a house, two cats, a mortgage.
+I have a normal life.

+Letting the wind be our guide.
+Like a hippie?
+Minus the peace and love.

+All the coolest people are freaks.

+So how is spilling more blood gonna help anyone?

+We dont have to be alone.
+We can be freaks together.

+I'm a grade-A freak.
+But i'm managing it.
+So is Amy

+Plain old people taste fine but everything is better with cheese

+> Supernatural 7.3 (2023-09-23 00:19:45)
+> #supernatural

+--

+You cant torture someone who has nothing left for you to take away.

+This is where they bring their bodies to be fixed. they consider it a safe place. but the truth is often they actually die here instead and they never question it.

+Your world is whatever i want it to be.

+Now we are getting there.
+Pinocchio is seeing his strings.
+It's the big crescendo

+Hey, so maybe I'm not real.
+Noboy's perfect.

+> Supernatural 7.2 (2023-09-22 21:34:08)
+> #supernatural

+--

+drinking your feelings?

+Whatever you're looking for you might not like what you find.

+I'm so sorry
+Not as sorry as you're gonna be.

+I'm your new god, better one.

+We need you to kill god
+Pardon?
+Kill god.
+You heard right, your honor

+God?
+You look awfully like a mutated angel to me

+The Leviathans.
+Long before god created angel or man, he made the first beasts.
+Why do you think he created purgatory?
+To keep those clever, poisonous things out.

+It's just my brain leaking memories from the cage.

+6.21, 6.22, 7.1

+> Unknown (2023-09-22 00:00:05)
+> #supernatural

+--

+of course there isnt one heaven. each soul generates its own paradise.

+It's simple.
+Freedom is a length of rope. god wants you to hang yourself with it.

+Explaining freedom to angels is a bit like teaching poetry to fish.

+They're soldiers.
+They werent built for freedom.
+They were built to follow.

+Lucifer was petulant child with daddy issues

+No you had a choice, you just made the wrong one.

+> Supernatural 6.20 (2023-09-21 09:13:57)
+> #supernatural

+--

+been here longer than god.

+i'm either too drunk or not drunk enough.

+dont worry, most creatures i meet cant get it up for iron. it's a common monster problem.

+so this is how you wanna die

+> Supernatural 6.18 (2023-09-19 21:18:33)
+> #supernatural

+--

+i'm either too drunk or not drunk enough.

+> Unknown (2023-09-19 21:18:45)
+> #supernatural

+--

+You smell like a bar.

+What is wrong with you?
+Get a pen.
+It's a long list.

+Accidents dont just happen accidentally

+What boat
+The titanic
+Yes well, it was meant to sink and i saved it.
+Why did you unsink the ship?
+Because i hated the movie
+What movie?
+Exactly.
+...
+So you saved a cruise liner because...
+Because that god-awful Celine Dion song made me wanna smite myself
+Who's Celine Dion?
+She's a destitute lounge singer in quebec.
+Let's keep it that way, please.

+How do we stop Fate?
+Good question

+So we've pissed of Fate personally.

+> Supernatural 6.17 (2023-09-18 22:49:29)
+> #supernatural

+--

+It was my fault and he never let it go.
+He should have.

+> Unknown (2023-09-18 20:50:16)
+> #supernatural

+--

+mishamigos
+i bought part of a dead person.
+gun. mouth. now.
+mojo-free zone

+> 6.15 (2023-09-18 14:11:10)
+> #supernatural

+--

+i wanna dig my finger into my brain and scratch it till we're back in kansas.

+> Unknown (2023-09-18 14:10:40)
+> #supernatural

+--

+why?
+i dont know.
+no seriously why would anybody wanna watch our lives

+> Unknown (2023-09-18 14:09:59)
+> #supernatural

+--

+there is a reason that hunters dont hit the same town over again.
+Because we have a habit of leaving messes behind.

+> Unknown (2023-09-17 23:00:52)
+> #supernatural

+--

+You need one to kill one, but gotta kill one to make one.
+How does that work?

+> Unknown (2023-09-14 23:32:46)
+> #supernatural

+--

+Wow.
+That sounded creepy coming out of your mouth.

+> Unknown (2023-09-14 23:32:35)
+> #supernatural

+--

+Let me tell you what his soul felt like when i touched it.
+Like it had been skinned alive.
+If you wanted to kill your brother, you should have done it outright

+> Unknown (2023-09-14 23:32:25)
+> #supernatural

+--

+You an your brother keep coming back.
+You're an affront to the balance of the universe and you cause disruption on a global scale.

+> Unknown (2023-09-14 20:52:27)
+> #supernatural

+--

+Wreking the natural order is not quite such fun when you have to mop up the mess.
+Is it?

+> Unknown (2023-09-14 20:52:17)
+> #supernatural

+--

+The human soul is not a rubber ball.
+It's vulnerable, impermanent but stronger than you know and more valuable than you can imagine

+> Unknown (2023-09-14 20:52:08)
+> #supernatural

+--

 this what you boys do? sit around watching porns with angels?

 > Unknown (2023-09-13 22:50:24)